The eleven dimensional supergravity equations on edge manifolds: Fredholm property of the linearized operator

 \subsection{Individual eigenvalues with $\lambda\in \Lambda$}

 For those eigenvalues corresponding to indicial roots with real part equal to 3, we consider each subspace $\pi_\lambda x^{-\delta}H^{2,k}_{e,b}(M;K)$ separately.
 Restricted to these subspaces, the linearized operator is a 0-operator on hyperbolic space, of which the main part is the hyperbolic Laplacian $\Lap_\HH$.
-From Melrose-Mazzeo~\cite{MR916753} and Guillarmou~\cite{MR2153454}, the resolvent of $\Lap_\bbH-\lambda$, denoted as $R(\lambda)$, extends to a meromorphic family with finite degree poles.
-Similarly, we want to show that $dQ$ has two generalized inverses $R_\pm$, which is the limit of the resolvent $(dQ \pm i\epsilon)^{-1}$ when $\epsilon\downarrow 0$ that extends to the spectrum, and this contains the boundary data for the kernel of $dQ$.
+From Mazzeo--Melrose~\cite{MR916753} and Guillarmou~\cite{MR2153454}, the resolvent of $\Lap_\bbH-\lambda(6-\lambda)$, denoted as $R(\lambda)$, extends to a meromorphic family with finite order poles.
+Similarly, we want to show that $dQ$ has two generalized inverses $R_\pm$, which are the limits of the resolvent $(dQ \pm i\epsilon)^{-1}$ when $\epsilon\downarrow 0$ that extends to the spectrum.